RotorHazard/RotorHazard/doc/RHAPI.md

 #### fields.options
 _Read only_
 Provide a list of options registered by plugins.
-Does not include built-in options.
+Does not include built-in options or fields registered as persistent configuration.

 #### fields.register_option(field, panel=None, order=0)
-Register an option and optionally assign it to be desiplayed on a UI panel.
+Register an option and optionally assign it to be displayed on a UI panel.

 - `field` (UIField): See [UI Fields](Plugins.md#ui-fields)
 - `panel` _optional_ (string): `name` of panel previously registered with `ui.register_panel`